 With a computer engineering background, you can be a general mechanical engineer, industrial engineer, or electrical engineer.
-Because a lot of engineering jobs have much overlap, becoming a computer engineers can fork into a variety of pathways.
+Because a lot of engineering jobs overlap, becoming a computer engineers can fork into a variety of pathways.

 Computer Science vs Computer Engineering: Main Difference

-Computer Science vs Computer Engineering: Skills
+Computer Engineering vs Computer Science: Skills

 Both computer science and computer engineering include similar skill-sets, especially when it comes to general math and science workload.
 Courses in physics and calculus build the necessary theoretical foundation for both pathways.

-Computer science focuses more on problem-solving and attending to detail in order to troubleshoot bugs in code.
-Computer engineering also has problem-solving, just in a different form.
-Computer engineers learn to sketch out and design computer hardware before creating the prototype, and it can take several rounds of testing the prototypes and fixing any issues to result in a functional piece of computer hardware is created.
+Computer science focuses more on problem-solving and attention to detail in order to troubleshoot bugs in code.
+Computer engineering also involves problem-solving, just in a different form.
+Computer engineers learn to sketch out and design computer hardware before creating the prototype.
+It often takes several rounds of testing the prototypes and fixing any issues before a functional piece of computer hardware is created.

-Computer Science vs Computer Engineering: Job Outlook
+Computer Science and Computer Engineering Job Outlooks